blazer82/analytodon/apps/cli/README.md

   -x, --dryRun                    Dry run, no actual changes made

 DESCRIPTION
-  Send deletion reminder email to users with old accounts
+  Send deletion reminder email to users who have not logged in for 90+ days

 EXAMPLES
   $ analytodon-cli mail oldaccounts